Use the following method to provide corrections efficiently and accurately for projects typeset in the Well-Formed Document Workflow.

 - Past corrections can be reviewed to confirm that changes from previous rounds are included in the current versions of files.
 These lists can also be used to check when changes were introduced.

 - Corrections lists enable all involved to easily find where corrections were made in the file by searching for unique strings of text.
 If text shifts due to the addition or deletion of content, other text corrections can still be found.
-If the corrections are on paper, a marked correction on one printed page might end up somewhere else in the new file, adding time and effort to both the application and verification steps.
+If the corrections are on paper or in PDF comments, a marked correction on one printed page might end up somewhere else in the new file, adding time and effort to both the application and verification steps.

 - There is no need to print and ship materials.
 Not only does this reduce printing and shipping costs, but corrections can be reviewed as soon as the new PDF is ready, without having to wait for a physical shipment to be received.